COVID-19: 5 priorities to help reopen and reinvent your business

 49% of people in our survey who never worked from home now plan to do so more frequently in the future.
 Redesign work so that it can be completed more effectively from home.
 Train leaders to manage hybrid virtual / physical teams and extend technology support.

 Companies have an obligation to think beyond their employees.
 Seek to quickly meet your legal obligations as well as supply chain partner expectations.
-Consider the role of chief medical officer to manage health protocols for the organization and its interaction with the wider ecosystem.
+Consider the role of chief medical officer to manage health protocols for the organisation and its interaction with the wider ecosystem.

 Extend protocols for data, network and systems security to manage use of personal devices and new collaboration tools.